-The Board Policy states that revenue shall be considered one-time if it was not present in the prior fiscal year and if it is unlikely that it will be available in the following fiscal year.
-The policy further states that CPS shall not use one-time revenues to fund ongoing expenditures.
-This prevents gaps created by the expiration of the one-time revenues that could lead to service cuts in the next budget period.
-Under the policy, one-time revenues would only support the one-time expenditure items described below:
+Revenue shall be considered one-time if it was not present in the prior fiscal year and if it is unlikely that it will be available in the following fiscal year.
+CPS must not use one-time revenues to fund ongoing expenditures.
+To do so might mean that CPS would be unable to make up the gap created by the expiration of the one-time revenues in the next budget period, a situation that could lead to service cuts One-time revenues would only support the one-time expenditure items described below:

-- To retire the Board's debt - To fund major legal settlements or liability claims made against the Board - To fund necessary one-time equipment or capital spending - To pay for costs related to an unforeseen emergency or natural disaster

-- To pay for specific education initiatives lasting no more than three years - To increase the size of CPS' budget stabilization fund
+- To retire the Board's debt - To fund major legal settlements or liability claims made against the Board - To fund necessary one-time equipment or capital spending required for the Board - To pay for costs related to an unforeseen emergency or natural disaster - To pay for specific education initiatives lasting no more than three years - To increase the size of CPS' stabilization fund